saferpay/jsonapi/texts/ChapterTransaction.md

 1. [Transaction Initialize](index.html#Payment_v1_Transaction_Initialize)
   	* Initializes the Payment and generates the RedirectUrl for the [iFrame Integration](https://saferpay.github.io/sndbx/CssiFrame.html).
 2. Open the RedirectUrl inside an HTML-iFrame, to show the hosted card entry form!
-3. Return to Return Url depending on the outcome of the 3D Secure procedure.
-The ReturnUrls are defined in step 1!
+3. Return to ReturnUrl.
+The ReturnUrl is defined in step 1!
 4. [Transaction Authorize](index.html#Payment_v1_Transaction_Authorize)
   	* Authorizes the card, which has been gathered in step 2.
 Up until now, *no transaction has been made*!
 5. Depending on the outcome of step 4 you may